Nicolette Teo: High school

 Nicolette was a former student at Methodist Girls' School in Singapore.
 Nicolette represented Mission Viejo High School in the California Interscholastic Federation's swimming tournament.
 She finished second in the 100 yard Breast clocking in a time of 1:02.17 and finished 4th in the 200 yard IM event with the time of 2:04:79.
 She also topped the long course times for the 100 m and 200 m breaststroke events.

 College

 Teo swam for the University of California, Los Angeles.
 Nicolette earned All-American honors at the NCAA Championships as a member of the 400 m Medley Relay team that placed 13th.
 She also placed 22nd and 29th in the 100 m and 200 m breaststroke events respectively in the same tournament.
 In 2005, Nicolette represented Singapore in the World Championships in the 50 m, 100 m and 200 m breaststroke events.

 Competitions

-Nicolette represented Singapore in the 2000 Summer Olympics and the 2004 Summer Olympics.
-She participated in the 2005 Southeast Asian Games, 2007 Southeast Asian Games as well as the 2006 Asian Games.
-Having met the B cuts for the 2008 Summer Olympics in the 100 and 200 Breaststroke, Nicolette will be making her 3rd appearance at an Olympics.
+Nicolette represented Singapore in the 2000 Summer Olympics, 2004 Summer Olympics and 2008 Summer Olympics.
+She participated in the 1999, 2001, 2003, 2005 and 2007 Southeast Asian Games as well as the 2002 and 2006 Asian Games.

+Achievements

+Nicolette Teo has many achievements, including: